The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Conclusion

-Several limitations of the present study point to directions for future research.
-Our analysis is confined to a single platform and a single event category.
-Cross-platform comparisons, for example between Polymarket and Kalshi or Robinhood, would shed light on how platform design and regulatory environment shape market quality.
-Our whale analysis relies on publicly available reporting rather than direct identification of trader identity.
-As blockchain analytics tools mature, more precise classification of trader types, distinguishing informed speculators from noise traders or politically motivated bettors, may become feasible.
-Finally, the welfare implications of prediction market activity, whether these markets improve public forecasting, distort information, or create new channels for political influence, remain important open questions that this paper's data infrastructure could help address.
+Two limitations point to future extensions.
+First, our analysis of the October large-account episode relies on public reporting rather than direct identification of trader identity.
+More precise classification of trader types may become feasible as blockchain-analytics tools improve.
+Second, the welfare implications of prediction market activity remain open.
+Whether these markets improve forecasting, distort information, or create new channels for political influence is a separate question, but the measurement framework developed here provides a basis for studying it.

 \onehalfspacing

 \begin{landscape}

 \end{landscape}